-Explanation of Score Card POINTS A. Appearance of Animal 40 Condition and Thriftiness - showing normal growth -Neither too fat nor too thin Hair is clean and properly groomed.
-Neatly disbudded if the animal is not naturall 10 ly hornless.
-Hooves trimmed and shaped to enable animal to walk and stand naturally 4.
-Clipping - entire body if weather has permitted, showing allowance to get neat 10 coat of hair by show time; neatly trimmed tail and ears.
-5. Cleanliness - as shown by a clean body as free from stains as possible, with 10 special attention to legs, feet, tail area, nose and ears 10 B. Appearance of Exhibitor1.
-Clothes and person neat and clean - under rules see #16 Uniform requirement 10 ts 10 C. Showing Animal in the Ring 1.
-Leading 50 10
+В. Appearance of Animal 40 1.
+Condition and Thriftiness - showing normal growth -Neither too fat nor too thin 10 Hair is clean and properly groomed.
+Neatly disbudded if the animal is not naturally hornless.
+Hooves trimmed and shaped to enable animal to walk and stand naturally Clipping - entire body if weather has permitted, showing allowance to get neat 10 coat of hair by show time; neatly trimmed tail and ears.
+10 4.
+Cleanliness - as shown by a clean body as free from stains as possible, with spec cial attention to legs, feet, tail area, nose and ears 10 С. Appearance of Exhibitor 10 Clothes and person neat and clean - under rules see #15 Uniform requirements 10 50 D. Showing Animal in the Ring 50 1.
+Leading 10